fieldtrip/website/tutorial/connectivity.md

        u              3x3                  72  double
        v         196800x3             4723200  double

 Matrix u contains the spatial decomposition, matrix v the temporal and on the diagonal of matrix s you can find the eigenvalues.
-See "help svd" for more details.
+See *help svd* for more details.

 We now recompute the virtual channel time series, but now only for the dipole direction that has the most power.